San Lorenzo Island (Peru)

 San Lorenzo Island is the largest island of Peru.
 The island is in the Pacific Ocean near the port of Callao and measures 16.5 km2.

 Sovereignty rights

 San Lorenzo Island was incorporated in 1899 as territory of the Constitutional Province of Callao by decree of President Andrés Avelino Cáceres Dorregaray.
-The island was seized by the coup d'état government of Leguía y Salcedo and subsequently adoled out to navy sequestration in 1926.
+The island was seized by the coup d'état government of Leguía y Salcedo and subsequently put under navy sequestration in 1926.
 Under the unique status that Callao holds as Peru's only constitutionally formed province/region and without a change of status quo tilted in favor of a republic under civilian control, resolution of conflict over de facto vs de jure land use of San Lorenzo Island remains for global opinion and Peru's Supreme Court to resolve.

 Access

 As of 2011, San Lorenzo is not open to the public.
 It is a restricted zone controlled by the Marina de Guerra del Perú; in rare cases, specialized professionals (archaeologists, naturalists, etc.) may apply for and receive extraordinary permission to land on the island.
 Civilian vessels are required to maintain a distance of at least 300 m from the shore of the island.